hai-vr/documentation/docs/research/toe-tracking/cad.md

 ## Materials

 Materials:
-- TPU 95A (Personally, I've used "SUNLU Flexible Filament TPU 1.75mm, 95A")
+- TPU 95A (Personally, I've used "SUNLU Flexible Filament TPU 1.75mm, 95A").
-- Non-textured (smooth) print bed
+- Non-textured (smooth) print bed.
+- Electrical tape.
+- One of the parts will need a separately-printed support in order to print clean bridges.

 ## Files